josileudo/josileudo/README.md

 - 👋 Hi, I’m @josileudo
-- 👀 I’m interested in SwiftUI, Angular, React
+- 👀 I’m interested in Swift, Angular, React, Vapor and Node.js
-- 🌱 I’m currently I focus in Android Studio
+- 🌱 I’m currently I focus in Swift

 <!---
 josileudo/josileudo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.